jerikdcruz/jerikdcruz.github.io/_pages/research.md

 ### selected work-in-progress

-"Mapping the global evolution of industrial policy bureaucracies, 1989-2025"

 "The Digital Developmental State" *(with Andrew Stokols)*

 "Social connectedness and political populism: the rise of the American far-right revisited" *(with Joohye Jeong)*

+Mapping the global evolution of industrial policy bureaucracies, 1989-2025

 The US tariff data project: American trade politics from 1789-2023 *(with In Song Kim and Geondo Kim)*